 Annual NYPD Appreciation Day luncheon held despite pandemic

 Held on Thursday, Feb.
-4 outside Park Asia, 6521 Eighth Ave. in Sunset Park, the event included far less attendees due to the COVID-19 pandemic.
+4 outside Park Asia, 6521 Eighth Ave. in Sunset Park, the event included far fewer attendees than usual due to the COVID-19 pandemic.
 This year, it was organized by Louie Liu, Brooklyn Asian-American Civilian Observation Patrol vice president and BCIA member.

 During the day, Assistant Chief Brian J. Conroy, commanding officer of Patrol Borough Brooklyn South, spoke and thanked the officers for their dedication in keeping the community safe.

 Councilmember Justin Brannan (D-Bay Ridge-Dyker Heights-Bensonhurst-Bath Beach) and Assemblymember Peter Abbate (D-Borough Park-Bath Park-Dyker Heights-Bensonhurst-Sunset Park also attended the celebration.

-Former CO of the 68th Precinct Joseph Hayward, who is currently the CO of the 71st Precinct, was in attendance, thanking the men and women of the NYPD.
+Former 68th Precinct Commanding Officer Joseph Hayward, who is currently the C.O. of the 71st Precinct in Central Brooklyn, was in attendance, thanking the men and women of the NYPD.

 Leave a Comment